Skip to main content

 caution

 The legacy valueProcessor signature exists for backwards compatibility, but we recommend avoiding it.
-For one reason, the options are not passed in so it becomes more difficult to correctly call a default processor.
+For one reason, the options are not passed in so it becomes more difficult to correctly fall back to a default processor.

 If the function assigned to valueProcessor accepts three or more arguments (not including those with default values), it will be called like this: